Street racing: Albania

+Street racing has been a sub-culture of Albania since the 1990s following the collapse of communism.
+Street racing became more organized in the 2000s, and gained public recognition during the 2010s because of magazines like Max Power.
+The roads near Skanderbeg Square in the national capital of Tirana are the most popular spot for street racing.
+Albanian street racers commonly use German and Italian cars from the 1980s, 1990s and early 2000s.[source?]

 Germany

 On 1 February 2016, two street racers disregarded several red lights and killed a 69-year-old pensioner, a father of two, when one of the drivers rammed his vehicle on the Kurfürstendamm in Berlin.
 In February 2017, the Landgericht Berlin sentenced the two drivers for collaborative murder, in the first murder conviction for street racers.
 The verdict was appealed to the Federal Court of Justice as it was not clear the drivers had driven with deadly intent or criminal negligence.
 The second trial was started over in August 2018 at which time the drivers had spent two years in detention.
 The second trial was annulled and a third trial started in November 2018.
 They were again convicted of murder in 2019.
 The verdict was again appealed to the Federal Court of Justice, who upheld the murder verdict against the main perpetrator in June 2020.

 Greece

+The first ever street race in Greece happened in 1907 at Syngrou Avenue, in the city of Athens, between Prince Andrew and Nikolaos Simopoulos, son of Anargyros Simopoulos, back when only 7 automobiles existed in town.
+The street race ended with the death of a 25-year-old woman and caused the first ever car crash in Greece.